Franz Rosenzweig

 Franz Rosenzweig (/ˈroʊzən.zwaɪɡ/; /de/; 25 December 1886 – 10 December 1929) was a German theologian, philosopher, and translator.

 Early life and education

 Franz Rosenzweig was born in Kassel, Germany, to an affluent, minimally observant Jewish family.
 His father owned a factory for dyestuff and was a city council member.
 Through his granduncle, Adam Rosenzweig, he came in contact with traditional Judaism and was inspired to request Hebrew lessons when he was around 11 years old.
+After graduating from High School, he served as a voluntary teacher at the Samsonschule in Wolfenbuettel.
 He started to study medicine for five semesters in Göttingen, Munich, and Freiburg.
-In 1907 he changed subjects and studied history and philosophy in Freiburg and Berlin.
+In 1907 he changed subjects and studied history and philosophy at the University of Freiburg and the University of Berlin.